 • Air craft and automobile engine exhaust

-If you are concerned about possible exposure to airborne hazards you should discuss this with your healthcare provider.
-You can also learn more about the VA’s new Airborne Hazard and Open Burn Pit Registry by visiting the box for More Information on this page.
+To learn more about this topic and the VA’s Airborne Hazard and Open Burn Pit Registry visit the box for More Information on this page.